cplex_solution_read, a MATLAB code which extracts solution data from a CPLEX result file.

 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-GUROBI_SOLUTION_READ, a MATLAB program which reads a file created by the optimization package GUROBI, representing the solution of a polyomino tiling problem, and writes out a simple ASCII file that can be read by load().
+gurobi_solution_read, a MATLAB code which reads a file created by the optimization package GUROBI, representing the solution of a polyomino tiling problem, and writes out a simple ASCII file that can be read by load().

-SCIP_SOLUTION_READ, a MATLAB program which reads a file created by the integer programming package SCIP, representing the solution of a polyomino tiling problem, and writes out a simple ASCII file that can be read by load().
+scip_solution_read, a MATLAB code which reads a file created by the integer programming package SCIP, representing the solution of a polyomino tiling problem, and writes out a simple ASCII file that can be read by load().